hypo69/hypo/pytest/gemini/src/ai/tiny_troupe/TinyTroupe/examples/config.md

 1. Save the code as a Python file (e.g., `test_config.py`).
 2. Run `pytest test_config.py` from your terminal.

-This improved solution is much more robust and demonstrates better testing practices.
+This improved solution is much more robust and demonStartes better testing practices.
 It addresses the potential for file system errors and provides complete test coverage for the specified scenarios.
 Remember to install `pytest` if you haven't already: `pip install pytest`.